Circlejerking?

 Happy Birthday Singapore

-Posted a month agoSingapore turns 60 years old today!
+Posted 3 months agoSingapore turns 60 years old today!

 Fun fact: Singapore is the only country in modern history who did not want independence.